Curatolo Arini, Marsala Fine

 Producer

-Curatolo Arini was founded in 1875 by Vito Curatolo Arini.
-The estate is currently run by the fifth generation of the Curatolo family, making Curatolo Arini the oldest family-owned Marsala producer still in existence.
-Alberto Antonini is the winery’s consultant winemaker.
+Curatolo Arini, founded in 1875 by Vito Curatolo Arini, is run by the family’s fifth generation, making it the oldest family-owned Marsala producer still in existence.
+Alberto Antonini is Curatolo Arini’s consultant winemaker.
 His influence is evident in the wines, combining the richness that Sicily can easily provide with the freshness only someone with Alberto’s experience can retain.
 Thanks to the favourable climate in Sicily, consistency in quality can also be assured from vintage to vintage.

 The single-vineyard Zibibbo (aka Muscat of Alexandria) is grown in vineyards in the western part of Sicily, just inland from Marsala.
 It is a dry, aromatic style which pairs perfectly with food.
 The Nero d‘Avola grapes hail from vineyards in central Sicily, in the province of Caltanissetta.
 The vineyards here are planted 500 metres above sea level, where the combination of warm days and cool nights helps produce premium, fruit-driven red wines.

-The Inzolia grapes are sourced from vineyards planted around 500 meters above sea level in the Chirchiaro area near Salemi.
+Both the Inzolia and Cataratto are sourced from vineyards planted around 500 meters above sea level in the Chirchiaro area, near Salemi, and are made similarly.
 After destemming and crushing, the grapes are macerated for a few hours before being softly pressed and fermented in stainless steel tanks.
-The wine spends a few weeks on its lees before bottling, resulting in a fresh and vibrant expression with beautiful aromatics and a clear sense of place.
+The wines spend two months on their lees before bottling, resulting in fresh and vibrant expressions with beautiful aromatics and a clear sense of place.

 Vineyards